-OK you need a PC for each unit but PC’s are becoming commodity items as very attractive prices.
+OK you need a PC for each unit, but PCs are becoming commodity items at extremely attractive prices.

 No dedicated video dump SCSI connected printer is required at each digital microfilm reader/viewer scanner and printer so one standard network printer does the job for the ten digital microfilm reader/viewer scanner and printer units.